reactphp/http/README.md

 ### StreamingServer

-The `StreamingServer` class is responsible for handling incoming connections and then processing each incoming HTTP request.
+The advanced `StreamingServer` class is responsible for handling incoming connections and then processing each incoming HTTP request.

+Unlike the [`Server`](#server) class, it does not buffer and parse the incoming HTTP request body by default.
+This means that the request handler will be invoked with a streaming request body.

 For each request, it executes the callback function passed to the constructor with the respective [request](#request) object and expects